safe-scan-ai/cancer-ai/DOCS/COMPETITIONS.md

 ## Overview

-Safe Scan organizes continuous competitions focused on cancer detection using machine learning.
-These competitions aim to advance the field by providing participants with the opportunity to develop and test their models in a structured environment.
+Safe Scan organizes dynamic competitions focused on cancer detection using machine learning.
+These competitions provide participants with the opportunity to develop and test their models in a responsive and adaptive environment driven by real-world data.

-## Competition Schedule
+## Competition Trigger and Data Batch Handling

-- **Frequency**: Competitions are held multiple times a day, at specific hours, continuously.
-This allows participants to join at different times that suit them best.
-- **Timed Events**: Each competition starts with a dataset release 5 minutes before testing, providing a short window for participants to prepare.
-- **Testing and Evaluation**: Models are evaluated immediately after each test, ensuring a quick feedback loop for participants.
+- **Competition Initiation**: Competitions are triggered by data batch insertions from external medical institutions, creating a steady stream of new, non-public data for testing purposes.
+- **Data Handling Process**: Medical institutions upload each new batch of data to a central reference repository on Hugging Face, along with a reference entry for the new data batch file.
+- **Automatic Detection and Competition Start**: Validators monitor this centralized repository for new data batch entries.
+When new data is detected, validators initiate a competition by downloading and processing the data batch.

-## Dataset and Model Submission
+## Model Submission Requirements

-- **Dataset Release**: A new dataset is provided for each competition, which is released exactly 5 minutes before testing begins.
-This dataset is used for training the models.
-- **Model Submission**: Participants, referred to as "miners," are required to submit their trained models at the end of each competition.
+- **Model Submission**: Participants, referred to as miners, must submit their trained models at the end of each competition.
 - **Format**: All models must be in ONNX format.
 This ensures uniform testing and allows for broad deployment options, including on mobile and web platforms.
 - **Training Code**: Each submission should include the code used for training the model to ensure transparency and reproducibility.
 - **Upload Process**: Models are uploaded to Hugging Face at the end of each test.
 Miners then submit the Hugging Face repository link on the blockchain for evaluation by validators.
+- **Timing Constraint**: Only models submitted at least 30 minutes before the competition start time are eligible for evaluation.
+This requirement ensures that models have not been retrained with the new data batch, maintaining fairness and integrity across the competition.

 ## Evaluation and Scoring